Creative Dundee

 Let’s change that.

-We are collaborating with creative practitioners, businesses, existing spaces and grassroots organisations to develop a network of creative spaces in Dundee.
-The goal of Hapworks is to secure long term space driven by the needs of the creative community which facilitates collaboration, makes the sector visible and valued, and demonstrates its potential.
+We want to develop a network of creative spaces which creates new opportunities for the creative sector in Dundee to thrive.
+We advocate for and support the creation of secure, long-term space driven by the needs of the creative community which facilitates collaboration, makes the sector visible and valued and demonstrates its potential.

 Creative Spaces Working Group, March 2023